Moscow Museum of Modern Art: Collection

 To celebrate its 20th birthday, the institution invited 20 celebrities from all walks of life to curate its anniversary exhibition.
 The guest curators include Russian football star Fedor Smolov, designer Andrei Artemov, writer Vladimir Sorokin, TV showman and art collector Andrey Malakhov, theatre director Kirill Serebrennikov and even Marusya (Mail.ru's voice-controlled personal assistant).

 Education

-Today the museum is renowned not only for its collections and exhibits, but it is also known as a center of artistic education.
 The School of Modern Art (by the name of "Free Studios") works alongside the museum, featuring a two-year program which is realized in concrete practice in creative studiowork.
-Included in the program are lectures on modern art, the study of contemporary visual art technologies, mastery of a broad spectrum of intellectual problems surrounding contemporary culture and familiarization with today's art market.
+Included in the program are lectures on modern art, the study of contemporary visual art technologies, mastery of a spectrum of intellectual problems surrounding contemporary culture and familiarization with today's art market.

 Research and conservation

 The research work of the museum revolves around the museum's collection.
-There is a research library at the museum, with a vast collection of Russian and international art publications.
-The museum's laboratory is a nationally recognized center of conservation-related research.
+There is a research library at the museum, with a collection of Russian and international art publications.

 Publishing

 Publishing is one of the top priorities in MMOMA's educational activities.
-Museum publications are richly illustrated art books and albums, catalogues of the museum collection and exhibition catalogues, with texts be prominent art historians, critics and curators, as well as artists.
-The museum's Dialogue of Arts magazine covers the history and theory of contemporary art, and contemporary art practice.